steelburn/AmuseAI/README.md

 ---

 ### Intel GPU Support
-Intel GPU's are currently not supported
+Intel GPU's are currently not supported<br />
 For `Intel` devices I recommend `ComfyUI` or `Intel AI Playground`, these will have full support for Intel.

 ComfyUI: